 This tutorial covers features of the provided AZRI character rig.
-Once completed the reader should have a grasp of all the functionality of the AZRI rig.
+Once completed the reader should have a grasp of the basic functionality of the AZRI rig and can begin animating.

 01. Scene Setup

 Before doing anything, we’re going to reference the character into a clean scene rather than just load it.
 This ensures the scene contains only animation data with the rig itself remaining elsewhere, preventing us from breaking the rig and allowing us to easily update multiple animation scenes by adjusting only the original rig file if/when required.

 - Open the Reference Editor (Maya Menu: File → Reference Editor).